skosch/fittingroom/README.md

 * incorporating it into a UI that allows you to deal with glyphs beyond `[a-zA-Z]` ... libre automatic MetricsMachine clone, anyone?
 * obviously, export the metrics into the font file – there isn't an easy way to do that from JS yet
 * ... a million other things.

+**Can I fork this?**

+Please do!
+I don't think I'll have a ton of time to work on this in the future, but all contributions/ideas/comments are welcome :)